William Kassebaum

-William "Bill" Kassebaum (born February 11, 1962) is an American Republican politician.
+William "Bill" Kassebaum (born February 11, 1962) is an American Republican politician who served as a member of the Kansas House of Representatives from 2003 to 2005.

 Career

 In 2002, Kassebaum ran to serve in the sixty-eighth district of the Kansas House of Representatives, centered in Burdick, Kansas, in Morris County, Kansas.
 In the Republican primary on August 30, 2002, he challenged incumbent representative Shari Weber, and narrowly won, carrying 51.88 percent of the 3,851 ballots cast.

 Family

-His mother is Nancy Landon Kassebaum, former United States Senator.
+His mother was Nancy Landon Kassebaum, former United States Senator.
 His maternal grandfather was Alf Landon, Governor of Kansas.
-His brother is Richard Kassebaum, a documentary filmmaker.
+His brother was Richard Kassebaum, a documentary filmmaker.